ftsrg/theta/benchmark/general/readme.md

     - Type `Get-Help .\Run-Measurements.ps1 -detailed` to get help about the parameters of the script
     - Configurations are listed in the files `configs-XXX.csv`
     - Models are listed in the files `models-XXX.csv`
-    - Example: `.\Run-Measurements.ps1 -jarFile theta-sts.jar -configsFile .\configs-sts.csv -modelsFile .\models-sts-simple.csv -runs 1 -timeOut 15`
+    - Example: `.\Run-Measurements.ps1 -jarFile theta-sts.jar -configsFile .\configs-sts.csv -modelsFiles .\models-sts-simple.csv -runs 1 -timeOut 15`
 1. Sit back and enjoy the nice progress bars
 1. Observe the results in the generated csv file, which is named `log_<timestamp>.csv` by default